Revised February, 2021

 - Making SDSs received with incoming chemicals available to all employees through an online database.

-- Maintaining an inventory of hazardous chemicals located on the UNR campus and an online database of the chemical inventory data.
+- Maintaining an inventory of hazardous chemicals located on the University campus and an online database of the chemical inventory data.
 Some workplaces are responsible for maintaining a current inventory of hazardous chemicals that they store, and providing this data to EH&S, but EH&S is responsible for making this information available on the online database.

 2.5 Facilities Maintenance Department